JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-21-scrum-testing-plan-.markdown

 ## Context

-The example given below is thought to be used by a team of no more than 10 people, preferably co-located - however, adjustments can be done to deal with (a bit) more people or geo-disperse groups (quick suggestions about that at the end of the post).
+The example given below is thought to be used by a team of around 10 people, preferably co-located - however, adjustments can be done to deal with (a bit) more people or geo-disperse groups (quick suggestions about that at the end of the post).

-Additionally, the imaginary team has a diverse check automation suite, relying on checks from basic units, like functions, up until whole-system, working in conjunction, rather than as indenpendts entities.
+Additionally, the imaginary team has a diverse check automation suite, relying on checks from basic units, such as functions, up until the whole-system level; working in conjunction, rather than as independents entities.
-This configuration, [besides being more reliable and organic](http://thatsabug.com/2018/08/08/testing_ember_application_first_steps.html), takes great advantage of the testing planning ceremony, for the discussion will generate better-thought organization of the many different types of check.
+This configuration, [besides being more reliable and organic](http://thatsabug.com/2018/08/08/testing_ember_application_first_steps.html), takes great advantage of the testing planning ceremony, for the discussion will generate better-thought organization of the different types of check.

 ## Testing Planning Ceremony Overview

-The ceremony is a meeting between many members of the team.
-Although the participation of all members is not a must, it is necessary to have diverse expertise in the room (testers with automation background and testers more exploratory background | front-end and back-end developers, etc).
+The ceremony is a meeting between all members of the team.
+This broader audience is necessary because it creates expertise diversity (testers with automation background and testers more exploratory background | front-end and back-end developers, etc).

 The ceremony is held after the first half of the planning phase, when the Product Owner have already